eleazardugarte/Spotify-Data-ETL-Pipeline-using-AWS/README.md

 # Spotify-Data-ETL-Pipeline-using-AWS
-Implement an ETL (Extract, Transform, Load) pipeline using Python and AWS services extracting data from spotify API
+Implemented an ETL (Extract, Transform, Load) pipeline using Python and AWS services to extract data from the Spotify API.

 ## Overview